opengisch/QgisModelBaker/docs/background_info/usabilityhub/modelbaker_integration.md

 The parameters set by the Model Baker in the background are still set.
 But they can be overridden in the *metaconfiguration file*.
 However, if in the *metaconfiguration file* such parameters are not mentioned, then they are also not overridden with `false`.

-Exception is a the setting to consider ***only*** the *metaconfiguration file*.
+Exception is the setting to consider ***only*** the *metaconfiguration file*.
 If this is set, then only the parameters configured in the *metaconfiguration file* should be set and no others (Exception from the exception is `--models` and `--sqlEnableNull` on "Run withouth constraints"):

 ```ini
 [CONFIGURATION]